📚 This post is part of my business blogging guide.

 The challenges with writing blog posts

-The people I spoke to on LinkedIn told me their challenges with blog creation, and I’d put those into 3 categories:
+The people I spoke to on LinkedIn told me their challenges with blog creation.
+I’d put these challenges into 3 categories:

-Pro tip: I usually write my blog drafts in Byword on my iPad Pro.
+I write my blog drafts in Byword on my iPad Pro.
 It takes up the whole screen, has a very simple interface and makes it easy for me to write without distraction.

 ⬆️ Back to top